Har1743/Client-Server-interaction/README.md

 1. It is bidirectional user and client both can send and receive messages.
 2. We dont need to enter exit or any other just do (ctrl+c) to close the connection.
+3. It is all based on an exception handling concept so if there is any human or connection error it will pop up with an exception.

+# Disadvantages

+1. It is not multithreaded so it can only establish one connection at a time.
+2. It is not GUI based.
+3. It can only support IPv4 based connections.